Surgeon-General (United Kingdom)

 The title Surgeon-General has been used for different purposes at different times in the United Kingdom.
 Initially it was the designation of a director of the Army's medical services.
 Subsequently it was a senior rank in the Army Medical Department (and, briefly, in the Royal Navy).
-Having lapsed after the First World War, the title was again revived in the late 20th century for the most senior uniformed medical officer in the British Armed Forces.
+Having lapsed after the First World War, the title was again revived in the late twentieth century for the most senior uniformed medical officer in the British Armed Forces.
 Currently, it pertains to a senior uniformed medical officer, working under the Director General Defence Medical Services.

 Army

 Office

 With the formation of a standing army in the 1660s, there was a need for greater co-ordination of the provision of medical services (which had previously been arranged on a more ad hoc basis by individual regiments).
 In Ireland, a Physician-General was appointed in 1660, and a Surgeon-General in 1661.
 In 1664 the King's Physician-in-Ordinary and Serjeant Surgeon took on a similar role informally, before being appointed 'Surgeon General of all the Forces in England and Wales', in 1664.
 In 1685, a Physician-General was also appointed; together, they directed the Army's medical services.
 These two offices lapsed following the establishment of the Army Medical Department in 1810.